 - Approval of annual reports

 - Dividend recommendations and policy

-The Board comprises: the Non-Executive Chairman, Peter Baker, who was appointed on 1 July 2014; two Executive Directors (John Duffy, Chief Executive and Stephen Boyd, Finance Director); four Non-Executive Directors (Raymond Duignan, Marnie Millard, Zoe Morgan and Robert Beveridge).
+The Board comprises: the Non-Executive Chairman, Peter Baker, who was appointed on 1 July 2014; two Executive Directors (John Duffy, Chief Executive and Stephen Boyd, Finance Director); three Non-Executive Directors (Raymond Duignan, Marnie Millard and Robert Beveridge).
 All Non-Executive Directors are considered independent.

 There is a clear division of responsibilities between the Chairman and the Chief Executive.
 The Chairman is responsible for leading the Board, setting its agenda and monitoring its effectiveness.
 He meets regularly and separately with the Chief Executive and the other Non-Executive Directors.

 The Board has delegated certain responsibilities to the Audit, Remuneration and Nomination Committees.